About

 I don't particularly enjoy cooking, but I realised when our sons were little that it was better to spend more time in meal preparation, with real ingredients, than to buy pre-processed or ready-made food that was, too often, filled with colourings, sweeteners, preservatives and other potentially toxic additives.

-Fruit and vegetables are abundant, and usually good value in Cyprus.
-So I used them as much as I could.
-By preference I would be vegetarian; I'm not particularly keen on meat.
 However I'm married to an omnivore who becomes quite depressed if he doesn't eat meat at least two or three times per week.
-So we tend to eat chicken once or twice per week, fish once, and vegetarian foods at other times.
-Where possible we buy free-range; however Cyprus has a mid-range style of chicken which is not quite free range, but a great deal better than battery farming.
+So we tend to eat chicken once or twice a week, fish once, and vegetarian foods at other times.

 As for me, I suffered from migraines for many years until I was persuaded by an online acquaintance to write down everything I ate and look for links.
-I had established many years previously at the artificial sweetener aspartame was a strong trigger, and more recently that the flavour enhancer monosodium glutamate (MSG) was another.
+I had established many some previously that the artificial sweetener aspartame was a strong migraine trigger, and more recently that the flavour enhancer monosodium glutamate (MSG) was another.
 I never knowingly used either, but they sometimes come in the most innocuous looking products.
-I gradually realised that my migraines were also triggered by nitrites (found in processed meats, along with MSG), preservatives such as sodium benzoate (found in many cordials and other non-natural drinks), and MSG-related additives such as soy protein isolate, maltodextrin and - to my horror! - yeast extract.
-Giving up Marmite was very difficult for me, but the difference it made was incredible.

-As for me, I suffered from migraines for many years until I was persuaded by an online acquaintance to write down everything I ate and look for links.
-I had established many years previously at the artificial sweetener aspartame was a strong trigger, and more recently that the flavour enhancer monosodium glutamate (MSG) was another.
-I never knowingly used either, but they sometimes come in the most innocuous looking products.
-I gradually realised that my migraines were also triggered by nitrites (found in processed meats, along with MSG), preservatives such as sodium benzoate (found in many cordials and other non-natural drinks), and MSG-related additives such as soy protein isolate, maltodextrin and - to my horror! - yeast extract.
+With a food diary, I realised that my migraines were also triggered by nitrites (found in processed meats, along with MSG), preservatives such as sodium benzoate (found in many cordials and other non-natural drinks), and MSG-related additives such as soy protein isolate, maltodextrin and - to my horror! - yeast extract.
 Giving up Marmite was very difficult for me, but the difference it made was incredible.

 Feel free to use the 'comments' section to ask any questions or make suggestions.